rudidude86/gura-lang.github.io/documents/Module.md

 # Chapter {{ page.chapter }}. {{ page.title }}

 ## {{ page.chapter }}.1.
+Module as Environment

+A **module** is a kind of environment and capable of containing variables and functions inside it.
+You can use `module()` function that takes a block procedure containing expressions of variable and function assignments.
+Below is an example:

+    foo = module {
+        var:public = 'hello'
+        func() = { /* body */ }
+    }

+Then, you can call functions and read/modify variables in the module with a member accessing operator `.` specifying the module on its left.

+    foo.func()
+    println(foo.var)

+By default, functions defined in a module are marked as public and are accessible from outside.
+On the other hand, variables are marked as private and would cause an error with an access from outer scope.
+You have to put `:public` attribute in a variable assignment to make it public.

+You can use modules to isolate variables and functions from the current scope by giving them an independent name space.
+But its main purpose is to provide a mechanism to load external files that extend the language's capability.

+## {{ page.chapter }}.2.
 Module File

-Gura language has a policy that the interpreter itself should provide functions that can be realized without external libraries.
+Gura language has a policy that the interpreter itself should provide functions that are less dependent on external libraries, operating systems and hardware specifications.
-So, variety of functions such as handling regular expressions, image processing and GUI are provided by dynamically loadable **module files**.
+So, variety of functions such as handling regular expressions, image processing and GUI are realized by dynamically loadable files called **module files**.

 There are two types of module files: script module file and binary module file.

-* Script module file is a usual Gura script file and has a suffix `.gura`.
+Script module file is a usual Gura script file and has a suffix `.gura`.

-* Binary module file is a dynamic library file that has been compiled from C++ source code and has a suffix `.gurd`.
+Binary module file is a dynamic link library that has been compiled from C++ source code and has a suffix `.gurd`.

 A process of loading a module file and registering its properties to the current environment is called "import".